 Where to find the big blue bear

 While it isn’t hard to miss, here’s how to find the big blue bear.
-On Fourteenth Street between California and Stout, the statue is seen peering into the Colorado Convention Center.
+On Fourteenth Street between California and Stout, the statue is seen peering into the Colorado Convention Center in Downtown Denver.